 Safety and performance are naturally built into both the AGV and AMR to ensure employees, products and the machines themselves are not damaged.
 Efficiency is the name of the game, and so these smart machines are designed to do their repetitive work without downtime.
 This could mean adding additional units to your factory or warehouse floor to allow for charging.

 Intelligent AGVs have proven their worth time and again in assembly and manufacturing case studies.
 A company that can offer turnkey solutions for your material handling needs is an essential piece of the puzzle when considering or redesigning your assembly line floor.

-Enquire today on your new or existing project where automation in the assembly line is being considered.
-Handling Specialty has design/built AGVs for multiple heavy industries such as automotive, aerospace, advance manufacturing, power-generation, iron & steel and rail & transportation.
+Enquire today about your new or existing project where automation in the assembly line is being considered.
+Handling Specialty has designed/built AGVs for multiple heavy industries such as automotive, aerospace, advanced manufacturing, power generation, iron & steel and rail & transportation.

 Discover the wealth of knowledge and experience a company like Handling Specialty can offer when considering automation on your factory floor.